 While you’re at it, throw away any packaged food like crackers, rice, pasta, nuts, etc. that has been opened and not securely closed.
 It is most likely stale and attracting critters. 😟

-I’m going to give you steps in the coming weeks on organizing your pantry so you don’t have to deal with food waste in the future.
-Make a promise to yourself to do better about this and move on. 😉
+I’m going to give you steps in the coming posts on how to organize your pantry so that food waste doesn’t happen in the future.
+For today, make a promise to yourself to do better about this and move on. 😉

 Do you dread putting away or needing to find a container for your leftovers?
 Have you been injured by an avalanche of plastic containers and lids?
 Do you feel like you are always buying new containers because you can never find the right size or lid to match up?
 I have the answer to your food container problems right here!

 Invest in glass containers with lids!
 I just picked up some new ones from IKEA but you can find them in many locations such as Amazon, Walmart, Target, and Bed Bath & Beyond.
 I’ve also seen them sporadically at Home Goods and AtHome.

 What makes this solution work is that you are investing in something that will last much longer, is more durable, and won’t overwhelm you.
 Plastic has all kinds of issues but my main concern is that it keeps you spending money on something that won’t last.
 They melt, get stained, lose their lids, and generally just fall apart.
 Because they are cheap, you just buy more and more and more until they take over your space.

 Investing in something once, even if it’s just a food container, will save you so much money, time (another currency), and frustration (immeasurable).